abcdesktopio/docs/opsdocs/docs/common/acl.md

 }
 ```

-### To restrict access to applications using authentication label :
+To restrict access to applications using authentication label, you have to define label using rules during authentification step, and define label to the application.

-1. Define label using rules
-2. Define label to the application

 ## Define authenticated label using rules